aerospike/aerospike-client-python/doc/aerospike.rst

 .. note::
     If the client's config dictionary has a serializer and deserializer in the `serialization` tuple, \
-    then it will take precedence over the ones from :function:`set_serializer` and :function:`set_deserializer`.
+    then it will take precedence over the ones from :meth:`set_serializer` and :meth:`set_deserializer`.

 .. py:function:: set_serializer(callback)